prenetic/gaming-artifacts/Elden Ring/Magic Woman.md

      - **Note:** _Testu's Rise involves a challenge before the tower can be accessed.
 See the [Testu's Rise](https://eldenring.wiki.fextralife.com/Testu's+Rise) page for details._
   - Found in a chest on the top floor of Seluvis's Rise in the Three Sisters sub-region.
   - Dropped by Demi-Human Queen Maggie, an optional boss in the northeast of Hermit Village in Mt.
 Gelmir.
-  - Found in a chest at the top floor of Lenne's Rise in eastern Caelid.
+  - :heavy_check_mark: Found in a chest at the top floor of Lenne's Rise in eastern Caelid.
     - **Note:** _Entering Lenne's Rise requires jumping onto the open balcony from the Spiritspring south of the tower._

 - **Where to purchase:**